pieterjm/hackable_esp_device/README.md

 1. the src dir needs to contain all the files from the `hackableEspDevice` directory except the data directory
 2. rename the `hackableEspDevice.ino` to `main.cpp`
-3. in `main.cpp` add a reference to all functions in main eg.\
+3. in `main.cpp` add a reference to all functions in main e.g.\
 void setup();\
 void setup();\
 void initializeHostname();\